ardakdemir/ardakdemir.github.io/pages/gsoc.md

 ### Community Bonding Period (6 - 27 May)

 I have started connecting with other GSoC students and exploring the open source community.

+Initial commits to the BioSequenceGraph repository:

+- Fixed several minor bugs in BioSequences repository.

+- Added the subsequencing functionality to BioSequencess

+- Added several function which will form the basis of constructing De Bruijn Graphs from SequenceGraphNodes.